intel/intel-application-migration-tool-for-openacc-to-openmp/README.md

 + [Copyrights](#copyrights)

-## What is Intel Application Migration Tool for OpenACC to OpenMP?
+## What is Intel Application Migration Tool for OpenACC to OpenMP API?

-The Intel Application Migration Tool for OpenACC to OpenMP is a Python3-based tool that helps developers to migrate OpenACC applications into OpenMP by the means of the offloading mechanisms.
+The Intel Application Migration Tool for OpenACC to OpenMP API is a Python3-based tool that helps developers to migrate OpenACC applications into OpenMP by the means of the offloading mechanisms.
 The tool takes application sources (either C/C++ or Fortran languages) with OpenACC constructs and generates a semantically-equivalent source using OpenMP.
 Since the tool is under active development, it does not rely on compiler-infrastructures and the existing divergences between OpenACC and OpenMP specifications, the translation may need some tweaking.
 So, **the user takes the responsability of supervising the generated code**.

 The tool does not aim at guaranteeing the best achievable performance but at generating a semantically equivalent translation.
 The tool tries to generate the most efficient translation but there are a number of performance tweaks (_e.g._ hardware binding (gangs, workers, vector length)) that are unlikely to be performant-portable among other hardware.
 This is why, once the application has been successfully ported, we encourage developers and users to use performance tools for tuning their application performance.